varnish/Varnish-Book/varnish_book.rst

 Appendix B: Varnish Programs
 ============================

-TODO: This chapter has not been updated yet.
+TODO: This chapter is not updated

 SHMLOG tools